jimasp/behave-vsc/README.md

 ### Otherwise

-- Does your project meet the [Project Requirements](#project-requirements) and have the [Required workspace directory structure](#required-workspace-directory-structure)?
+- Does your project meet the [workspace requirements](#workspace-requirements) and have the [required project directory structure](#required-project-directory-structure)?
 - If you have set the `featuresPath` in extension settings, make sure it matches the `paths` setting in your behave configuration file.
 - Did you set extension settings in your user settings instead of your workspace settings?
 - Have you tried *manually* running the behave command that is logged in the Behave VSC output window?
-- If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
+- If you are getting different results running all tests vs running a test separately, then it is probably due to lack of test isolation.
 - If you are not seeing exceptions while debugging a test, do you have the appropriate breakpoint settings in vscode, e.g. do you have "Raised Exceptions" etc. turned off?
 - Do you have the correct extension [settings](#extension-settings) for your project?
 (See [Q&A](#Q&A) for information on how to see your effective settings.)
 - Does restarting vscode solve your issue?